-In second year, you will again have the opportunity to run for one of the four positions of being your year’s educational representation.
-Having seen your year reps at work and if you think you can do what they did then apply.
+In second year, you will again have the opportunity to run for one of the four positions of being your year’s educational representative.
 Your year reps made a big difference last year in maintaining the strong feedback and pushing for changes in the Faculty.

 “During second year I felt more of a student at university.
 It was vital to keep a good balance of social life, work and extracurricular activities – there are so many clubs and societies to get involved with and there is something for everyone.

 The workload was bigger in second year, thus it was important to keep on top of lectures during the whole year, however, you still have time to go to events and get involved in a club or society.
 I enjoyed second year as I knew how everything worked a lot more than I did in first year and was a lot more confident about the new style of learning.
 I became a lot more a part of the medical school other than a fresher, as I got to know a lot of older years better.

 I came to realise that the medical school is like a big family and there is always someone there to look after and help you, whether it’s Muslim Medics, an older person in your sports team, someone that you met in the library or even your assigned parent.” – A 3rd Year

 “Second Year went by like a breeze.
 You don’t realise how quickly a year passes.
 I remember last year’s snow ball (the parts I remember) and I remember being in Pharmacology like it was yesterday and I ACTUALLY remember the stuff I was taught in the lectures.
 The work does pile up but the good thing is you know it does: everyone tells you that second year is the hardest year.
 Strangely I didn’t think it wasn’t hard, it was just a LOT of stuff.